-2. From Cologne to Chicago.
+2. From Straberg to Chicago.

 Harry Snow's Family.

 Johan Schnee and his family boarded the Francis B. Cutting in Antwerp, Belgium and arrived in New York on 11 November 1856.
 He was a 45 year old farmer according to ship records.
-His wife, 42 year old Marie Gertrude, 11 year old son Martin, 9 year old son Anton (John), 6 year old son Werner and 6 month old daughter Anna.
-Traveling in steerage, they brought 3 chests filled with their belongings.
-His sister Agnes, her husband and children made the voyage with him.
-They settled in Chicago, Illinois.
+His wife, 42 year old Marie, 11 year old son Martin, 9 year old son Anton, 6 year old son Werner and 6 month old daughter Anna traveled in steerage, bringing 3 chests filled with their belongings.
+They ultimately settled in Chicago, Illinois.
+His sister Agnes, her husband and children made the Atlantic voyage with him.

 - Germans to America, Filby, P. William, and Ira A. Glazier